aarctan/schedubuddy-web/README.md

 There are also other features, such as viewing all the classes that occur in a given lecture room, or viewing the rooms that are open at a given time of day.

 ### Contributing
-We are open to contributions for bugfixes, new features, or suggestions.
-If you would like to add a feature, feel free to create an issue describing it for feedback or if API support needs to be extended.

-Thank you to the contributors of the project:<br>
+Thank you to the contributors of the project: @mdziubin, @Mattwmaster58, @ShaishavShah04, @Logan9312, @dylandeco
-@mdziubin for the extensive support on the front end<br>
-@Mattwmaster58 for overhauling the back end parser<br>
-@ShaishavShah04 for adding the classroom finder feature<br>
-@Logan9312 for adding support for saving of schedules<br>
-@dylandeco for various front end refactors